 In November 2014, the Government of India introduced an online tourist Visa (e-Visa) for 43 countries.
-This was done to promote travel to India, as travelers no longer had to visit the embassy to get their visa.
-In 2015, India rolled out the e-Visa program to other major world countries.
+This was done to promote travel to India, reducing time spent at border control and eliminating the necessity of visiting the embassy.
+The following year, India rolled out its e-Visa program for other major world countries.
 In April 2017, India retooled its e-Visa program, introducing a special visa subcategory for medical travelers.

 At present, medical travelers from more than 160 countries can apply for a Medical e-Visa.
-Travelers who use the Medical e-Visa program apply, pay a fee online and receive their electronic visa online before traveling to India.
+Travelers who use the Medical e-Visa program apply, pay a fee online, and receive their electronic visa online all before traveling to India.
 Unlike the Tourist and Business e-Visas, medical travelers can enter the country up to Triple Entry with the e-Visa.
-The process has really simplified things for medical travelers who are seeking treatment in India.
+The process has really simplified things for medical travelers who are seeking vital treatment in India.

 The e-Visa is an official document permitting entry into and travel within India.
-Applicants will receive their medical visas via email, after filling the application form with the necessary information and once the online credit card payment is completed.
+Applicants will receive their medical visas via email after filling out the application form with the necessary information, and once the online payment is completed/verified.